A variational principle for a non-integrable model: The variational principle for graph homomorphisms

 \begin{proof}[Proof of Lemma~\ref{p_path_excursion}] Suppose that $e_{xy}$ is not in an excursion, and consider the connected component $\mathcal{C}$ of $h^{-1}(\tree_0)$ which contains $y$ where $\tree_0$ is the complete tree with root $h(y)$.
 By definition $e_{xy}$ is not in an excursion if and only the depth is not bounded from above on $\mathcal{C}$.
-Consider a sequence $\{x_1,..,x_n,..\}$ in $\mathcal{C}^{\mathbb{N}}$ such that for all $i \geq \mathbb{N}: |h(x_i)|=|h(x)|+1$, and build a path $\mathbf{p}$ that goes through all the $x_i$'s while staying in $\mathcal{C}$ (this is always possible since $\mathcal{C}$ is connected), then $\mathbf{p}$ verifies the conditions of the lemma.
+Consider a sequence $\{x_1,..,x_l,..\}$ in $\mathcal{C}^{\mathbb{N}}$ such that for all $i \geq \mathbb{N}: |h(x_i)|=|h(x)|+1$, and build a path $\mathbf{p}$ that goes through all the $x_i$'s while staying in $\mathcal{C}$ (this is always possible since $\mathcal{C}$ is connected), then $\mathbf{p}$ verifies the conditions of the lemma.
 Reciprocally, if $e_{xy}$ is in an excursion for $h$ then the depth is bounded from above on $\mathcal{C}$ and any path $\mathbf{p}$ on which the depth is not bounded from above must leave $\mathcal{C}$ at some point. \end{proof}

-The resampling-step will be used in out construction of the the adapted Glauber dynamic.
-It is important to show that resampling maps an element from~$\homset$ onto an element in~$\homset$.
+The resampling-step will be used in our construction of the adapted Glauber dynamics.
+It is important to show that resampling maps an element from~$\mathcal{H}^{\mathbf{g},free}_n(s)$ onto an element in~$\mathcal{H}^{\mathbf{g},free}_n(s)$.
 This is a direct consequence of the following statement.